Geodels/gospl/docs/install.rst

 have downloaded the image, independently of the underlying operating system available on on their machine.

-It is strongly encouraged to run UWGeodynamics using the docker images we provide on `Docker Hub`_
+It is strongly encouraged to run *gospl* using the docker images we provide on `Docker Hub`_

 Different version of the `geodels/gospl` image can be pulled using a tag: